Luke Holm earned bachelor degrees in English and Philosophy from NIU. He is a middle school teacher and a creative writer.

 As we have seen, by reflecting on experiments done with animals such as Washoe, animals have the ability for pure thought.
 With the ability for pure thought, we have further observed, through deprivation experiments such as the ones conducted by Harlow, that animals have the capacity for suffering in much the same ways that humans do.
 In such a case, the animals were even categorized by means of human stages of depression.
 This means that, at least when it comes to the subject of a thought bearing creature to experience suffering, animals and humans have equal mental states.

 If animals can experience suffering in the same way that humans experience suffering, then this means that whatever rights humans have to avoid suffering, animals must also have.
-For the reason humans have such rights is because they understand that other humans (beings of equal mental states when it comes to suffering) do not want to experience suffering.
+The reason humans have such rights is that they understand that other humans (beings of equal mental states when it comes to suffering) do not want to experience suffering.
 Because no one human wants to experience suffering.
 For that matter, humans have created equal rights across the entire human race to ensure that each human is not made to suffer.

 The Invisible "No Trespassing" Sign